 3. – 24-pin ATX power connector.
 This is the main connector that connects the power supply to the motherboard.
 Some of them (not all) have a 20-pin section and a detachable 4-pin section.
 When the 4-pin section is detached the power connector can be connected to the older 20-pin connection point provided on older motherboards for the older ATX 1.3 power supplies.

 4. – SATA.
 Used to provide power to the latest hard disk and CD/DVD/Blu-ray optical disc drives and SSD data-storage drives that can be used instead of standard hard disk drives.

 5. – Secondary ATX connector.
 Motherboards have required to be powered a secondary power connector since about 2005.
-It was a 4-pin connector for a long time, but new motherboards now require an 8-pin connector.
+It was a 4-pin connector for a long time, but new motherboards now require an additional 8-pin connector.
 Some 8-pin auxiliary power connectors can be split into two 4-pin connectors so that they can be used with an older motherboard that supports the ATX 1.3 power standard, but as time goes on fewer PSUs will provide the split.

 If you visit the following webpage and hold the mouse pointer over the motherboard (second image from the left), the image is selected to appear as a large version in the main display area.
 Placing the mouse pointer over any area of the board presents a magnified version.